dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

   regrid = { ... }

-See the **regrid entry** in :numref:Configuration File Details` for a description of the configuration file entries that control regridding.
+See the **regrid entry** in :numref:`Configuration File Details` for a description of the configuration file entries that control regridding.

 ____________________________